 Gibson first designed these pickups in the 1950s and they have been popular ever since.
-Epiphone’s version is a very good replica of the original (unlike many of the Chibson guitars you can buy online) (unlike many of the Chibson guitars you can buy online).
+Epiphone’s version is a very good replica of the original (unlike many of the Chibson guitars you can buy online).

-Epiphone Branded (generic): These generally come in the more affordable instruments and are a ceramic magnet based pickup made for high output.
+These generally come in the more affordable instruments and are a ceramic magnet-based pickup made for high output.
 These only come in an “open coil” version, meaning they do not come with metal pickup covers.

 While these are usually looked at as being “cheap” they actually work really well for a basic high output pickup.
 Some people like to switch them out for after-market pickups.
 But they work great!

 These guitars usually come at a premium, but their quality is outstanding!
-These limited edition models are released every year and usually feature different finishes and color shcemes along with the Gibson Pickups and hardware.
+These limited-edition models are released every year and usually feature different finishes and color schemes along with the Gibson Pickups and hardware.

 One of Epiphone’s newer models, the Epiphone Les Paul Prophecy, uses Fishman Fluence pickups.
 It also happens to be one of our favorite guitars from the past couple of years.
 If you’re into metal and you don’t want to spend “Gibson Money” on a guitar, the Epiphone Les Paul Prophecy is very, very good.